nvim-lua/kickstart.nvim/README.md

 3. Now the tool should be available.
 You can invoke it with wt.exe

-For the other tools proceed using the same procedures listed for Windows 10/11
+For the other tools proceed using the same procedures listed for Windows 10/11 On Windows server 2022 I could not install a functional version of nodejs on windows 2022 thru choco, npm version is probably too old and neovim install fails

 ### Neovim Kickstart Configuration for Windows (in non privileged user context)